-The Maximilian is a favorite hotel for business travelers due to its central location right near the banks, stock exchange and ministries.
-This totally redesigned building offers extras—several conference rooms, a library as well as a business lounge with computer work stations.
+The Maximilian is a favourite hotel for business travellers due to its central location near the banks, stock exchange and ministries.
+This totally redesigned building offers extras—several conference rooms, a library, and a business lounge with computer workstations.
 Address: Haštalská 14, Old Tonw. website

 Hotel Paříž *****

 Major parts of the interior furnishing in the century-old traditional hotel have been preserved until today.
 A spectacular, two-story suite was only installed a few years ago in the hotel’s tower.
 The suite offers an unparalleled panoramic view across the entire city. website

 Today, an elegant design hotel is located in a 650-year-old building.
 The 20 rooms offer every comfort, which guests expect of a modern hotel.
 Nevertheless, the historical flair of the hotel is preserved despite the comprehensive redesign.
 Address: Nerudova 44, Lesser Town. website

 NH Hotel ****